Your Production Timeline

 Meal and Rest Periods

-By California law, you must provide the employee a mandated half-hour lunch break, along with two 10 minute rest periods.
-If they are unable to take the full half hour for lunch, a meal penalty of one full hour will apply.
-A second half hour lunch break will apply for any hours worked over 12 consecutive hours in the same day.
+By California law, you must provide the employee a mandated half-hour lunch break by the 5th and 10th consecutive hour worked, along with two 10 minute rest periods.
+If they are unable to take the full half hour for lunch by the mandated cut off time, a meal penalty of one full hour will apply.
+The first meal break can be waived by the talent or crew signing a meal waiver form.
+The second break can be waived up to the 12th hour only if the first meal break was not waived.
+If the talent is working over 12 hours, the second break cannot be waived and an additional meal break of one full hour must be provided.

 Hourly Rate vs. Day Rate

-By California law, anything over 8 hours is considered overtime.
+By California law, anything over 8 consecutive hours worked in the same day, or 40 hours in the same work week is considered overtime.

-NOTE: Our hourly rates are based on the day rates that you provide us on the Payroll Worksheet.
+NOTE: Our hourly rates are based on the day rates that you provide us on the Crew and Talent Worksheet.

 Workplace Related Illness or Injury